 This is another one of those bags I have to commend for the title.
 Luminosa is a cool word to start off with, and it encapsulates the light roast feel.
 Just let that word roll around in your mouth a bit.
 Luminosa.

 These beans come from Huila, Colombia and Ethiopia, and they’re sweet and bright.
-You can even crack jokes about “taking a break to smell the flowers” because of the delightful floral scent that comes standard with a well-brewed cup of Luminosa.
+Harvested at 4,500 feet and in the birthplace of coffee, Huila, these two beans come together to create something sweet and unique You can even crack jokes about “taking a break to smell the flowers” because of the delightful floral scent that comes standard with a well-brewed cup of Luminosa.

 A blend of Colombian Supremo, Kona Blend, and Gold Roast Breakfast Blend, this bag strikes a unique, clear, and bright tone.
 Earthy, 100% Arabica, and sustainably grown, there are just a lot of words and practices here that make Cameron’s Breakfast Blend an enticing option for perkier mornings.

-This hand-crafted, small-batch-roasted bean even has a fruity note to it, which is always a nice way to begin the day.
-Even if that day starts at the crack of way-too-early dawn.
+Showcasing s a fruity note, it's always a nice way to begin the day — even if that day starts at the crack of way-too-early dawn.

 Lemon, orange, and cocoa might seem like an interesting combination of flavors, but Tiny Footprint has really found a way to balance this trifecta into a single cup of what can only be described as “brightness made drinkable.”

 Tiny Footprint is the world’s first carbon-negative coffee company, and it really makes each sip of caffeine just that much more enjoyable.
+By partnering with Roastery 8 and Mindo Cloudforest Foundation, Tiny Footprint counters the 4 lbs of CO2 emitted during the production of coffee by planting trees to reforest Ecuador’s Mindo cloud forest!
 If you’re about throwbacks, they use a vintage 1960s German-built Probat roaster retrofitted with some future technology to hit peak perfection on the roasting process.

-Anyway, this Breakfast Blend is comprised of 100% Arabica beans that have a “smooth roundness and clean finish,” which sounds like an indulgent reason to be late for work.
+This Breakfast Blend is comprised of 100% South African Arabica beans that have a “smooth roundness and clean finish,” which sounds like an indulgent reason to be late for work.
 It’s hand roasted in small batches by California Certified Organic Farmers and then packaged at peak freshness so that you can really treasure your morning brew.

 To be honest, I’m having a difficult time picking the ultimate choice on this list.
-It’s a hefty competition going here, and I’ve thoroughly thought this through: any of these bags of beans would likely make you a happy camper.
+There's some serious competition in this round up, and I’ve thoroughly thought this through: any of these bags of beans would likely make you a happy camper.

-My top two votes for today (I’m wishy-washy on favorites) are: The Bean Coffee Company Organic Breakfast Blend and Wakey Wakey by Perky Perky.
+My top two votes, if I must, would be: The Bean Coffee Company Organic Breakfast Blend and Wakey Wakey by Perky Perky.
 I like my morning joe with a side of a good company story, so these both satisfy my cravings.